 Here I will show you how to quickly get these information using Octoparse.

 Then, you could visualize your analysis using a pie chart.
-Here we can observe that this product is appreciated by a relative large portion of customers.
+Here we can observe that this product is appreciated by a relatively large portion of customers.
 Hence we can conclude that it’s worth advertising this product going forward.

 Interestingly, you can further dig into the relationship between the demand and region by crawling data points such as joined time and location.
 You may find the factors that are impacting the pattern of how users choose one particular product over another.

 For example, the bar graph below revealed the disparity of purchasing inclination among different regions in China for a particular product with SKU number 1.
-This is finding can be surprisingly meaningful to any target advertising efforts.
+This finding can be surprisingly meaningful to any target advertising efforts.

 The web is unlimited in terms of the number of things we can use to generate sales leads.
 Using an automatic web crawler like Octoparse can greatly reduce the amount of work needed to collect the data we need.